-(2) The Examining Board sets the specific contents of the respective examinations, which must be approved by the Board.
+(2) The Examining Board determines the specific contents of the respective examinations, which are submitted to the board for information.

-(1) The Arbitration and Disciplinary Committee consists of three ordinary members and two deputies.
-Members of the Arbitration and Disciplinary Committee may not be members of the Board.
+(1) The Arbitration and Disciplinary Committee consists of three ordinary members or senators and two deputies.
+Members of the Arbitration and Disciplinary Committee shall not be members of the Board.
 They are elected by the Meeting of Members for a period of two years.
 Re-election is possible.

-(3) The Arbitration and Disciplinary Committee shall devise rules of procedure, which must be approved by the Board.
+(3) The Arbitration and Disciplinary Committee shall implement its rules of procedure, which are submitted to the Board for information.

-(1) The dissolution of the Society can only be decided upon by a Meeting of Members specially called for this purpose with two months' notice and with a majority of three quarters of all ordinary members, in person or in writing.
+(1) The dissolution of the Society can only be decided upon by a Meeting of Members specially called for this purpose with two months' notice and with a majority of three quarters of all ordinary members, which may vote in person or in writing.

-(2) If the Society is dissolved or annulled, or if its previous purpose is no longer valid, its assets shall pass to a body which will use them for the purposes specified in Article 3 of the Articles.
-The decision about this shall be taken by the Board after seeking the approval of the competent Tax Office.
+(2) If the Society is dissolved or annulled, or if its previous purpose becomes obsolete, its assets shall be transferred to an association which will use them for the purposes specified in Article 3 of the Articles.
+The decision relating thereto shall be taken by the Board after seeking the approval of the competent Tax Office.

 changed on 26 May 2005